Derby Corporation Tramways

 Horse Tram drivers and conductors

-An unidentified horse tram and crew pose outside the Normanton Hotel in Normanton Rd — photo probably taken very shortly after the corporation take-over of November 1899.
+An unidentified horse tram crew pose outside the Normanton Hotel in Normanton Road — photo probably taken very shortly after the corporation take-over of November 1899.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the above photograph showing the conductor (left), the driver (on the platform) and a trace-horse or 'link' man (right) who is holding a hook for quickly attaching and detaching his trace horse.
 The conductor and the link man are both wearing the old Derby Tramways Company greatcoats, but with new corporation-issued drooping-peak caps.

-A studio portrait of conductor Harrison Fletcher — photo undated, but probably taken around 1904.
-It is likely that Mr Harrison was a conductor on the horse trams at the time (these only ceased running in 1907), as he is wearing a drooping-peak cap, whereas photos of electric tramcar crews taken in the same period show them wearing tensioned-crown peaked caps and double-breasted jackets.
+A studio portrait of conductor Harrison Fletcher — photo undated, but probably taken around 1903.
+It is likely that Mr Harrison was a conductor on the horse trams at the time (these only ceased running in 1907), as he is wearing a drooping-peak cap, whereas photos of electric tramcar crews (from 1904 onwards) show them wearing tensioned-crown peaked caps and double-breasted jackets.
 The collar badges are probably the stylised Derby municipal-device badge shown below.
 Photo with kind permission of the North East Midland Photographic Record at ‘Picture the Past’.

-General pattern script-lettering grade badges of the type used on DCT horse-tram crew caps.
-It is currently unknown whether these were issued in brass or nickel.
+General pattern script-lettering grade badges of the type used on DCT horse-tram crew caps — brass.

 Derby Corporation municipal-device badge, bearing the so-called 'buck in the park' — brass.
-This was possibly the badge worn on the collars of horsecar crew greatcoats.
+This was probably the same patter on badge worn on the collars of horsecar-crew greatcoats.
 Author's Collection.

-An ex-Glasgow horsecar stands on Ashbourne Rd — photo undated, but certainly taken between 1903 and 1907.
+An ex-Glasgow horsecar stands on Ashbourne Road — photo undated, but certainly taken between 1903 and 1907.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the above photograph showing the crew.
 The conductor is wearing informal attire, including a flat cap, whereas the driver is wearing a corporation-issued greatcoat and a tensioned-crown peaked cap.